Mann–Whitney U test: Calculations

 Alternatively, the null distribution can be approximated using permutation tests and Monte Carlo simulations.

 Some books tabulate statistics equivalent to U, such as the sum of ranks in one of the samples, rather than U itself.

 The Mann–Whitney U test is included in most statistical packages.

 It is also easily calculated by hand, especially for small samples.
-There are two ways of doing this.
+There are multiple ways of doing this.